dorpaneus/amazon-like-interview-prep/14-days/day-11-app-debugging.md

 9. `perf top` samples *on-CPU* time — only counts time the process is actively running. `offcputime` (bcc) samples *off-CPU* time — time blocked, sleeping, waiting on locks/I/O/scheduler.
 10. `syscount`: counts syscalls system-wide or per-process.
 Use to see "which syscall is dominating". `gethostlatency`: measures DNS resolution time per request.
 Use when a service is slow and you suspect DNS.
 11. `sudo bpftrace -e 'kprobe:<func_name> { @ = count(); }'` and Ctrl-C after 30 seconds.
+12. `strace` uses `ptrace`, which stops the target on **both** the entry and exit of every syscall and hands control to the tracer.
+Each stop is a crossing of the user↔kernel boundary (Day 2 §2a) plus a context switch out to `strace` and back (Day 8) — so one traced syscall becomes several boundary crossings and switches.
+An eBPF program is attached to the syscall tracepoint and runs *inside kernel space*, aggregating into a kernel map; nothing traps out to userspace per event, so the per-syscall cost is tiny.

 </details>